sandialabs/slycat/docs/GET-Remote-Video.rst

 .. http:get:: /remotes/(sid)/videos/(vsid)

-  Uses an existing remote video session to retrieve a remote video.
+  Uses an existing remote session to retrieve a remote video.
 The session must have been created successfully using :http:post:`/remotes` and video creation must have been started using :http:post:`/remotes/(sid)/videos`.
-The caller *must* supply the session id and video session id of the video to retrieve.
+The caller should not attempt retrieving a video until a call to :http:get:`/remotes/(sid)/videos/(vsid)/status` indicates that video creation is complete.

   :param sid: Unique remote session identifier.
   :type sid: string